boldflight/BibleConverter/test_EPUB/output/jer.md

 ### Baruch is Rebuked but also Comforted

 [1] The prophet Jeremiah spoke to Baruch son of Neriah while he was writing down in a scroll the words that Jeremiah spoke to him.
 (This happened in the fourth year that Jehoiakim son of Josiah was ruling over Judah.)
-[2] Jeremiah said, “The Lord God of Israel has a message for you, Baruch.
+[2] Jeremiah said, “The **Lord** God of Israel has a message for you, Baruch.
 [3] ‘You have said, “I feel so hopeless!
-For the Lord has added sorrow to my suffering.
+For the **Lord** has added sorrow to my suffering.
 I am worn out from groaning.
 I can’t find any rest.”’”
-[4] The Lord told Jeremiah, “Tell Baruch, ‘The Lord says, “I am about to tear down what I have built and to uproot what I have planted.
+[4] The **Lord** told Jeremiah, “Tell Baruch, ‘The **Lord** says, “I am about to tear down what I have built and to uproot what I have planted.
 I will do this throughout the whole earth.
 [5] Are you looking for great things for yourself?
 Do not look for such things.
-For I, the Lord, affirm that I am about to bring disaster on all humanity.
+For I, the **Lord**, affirm that I am about to bring disaster on all humanity.
 But I will allow you to escape with your life wherever you go.”’”

 ## Chapter 46

 ### Prophecies Against Foreign Nations

-[1] This was the Lord’s message to the prophet Jeremiah about the nations.
+[1] This was the **Lord’**s message to the prophet Jeremiah about the nations.

 ### The Prophecy about Egypt’s Defeat at Carchemish